 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has five items that qualify for reporting in this category.
-A deferred inflow resulted from the difference between expected and actual experience; net difference between projected and actual investment earnings; changes in proportion; changes in assumptions; and bond premiums and is reported in the government-wide statement of net position.
-These amounts are deferred and are amortized over the next fifteen years.
+The government has four items that qualify for reporting in this category.
+A deferred inflow resulted from the difference between expected and actual experience; changes in proportion; changes in assumptions; and bond premiums and is reported in the government-wide statement of net position.
+These amounts are deferred and are amortized over the next twelve years.